eclip53/Automated_MetaData_Generator_app/README.md

   then on runnning the next cell , it will prompt a public_url (eg.- "https://b961-35-247-107-213.ngrok-free.app") , just tap on the url and user will be redirected to the Web App

+After Reaching to Web App:

+- Upload a .pdf, .docx, .txt, or image file.
+- The app will:
+- Extract content
+- Generate summary, keywords, etc.
+- View results in the browser.
+- Download the JSON metadata.